-Welcome to the OpenShift Dedicated 4 documentation, where you can find information to help you learn about OpenShift Dedicated and start exploring its features.
+Welcome to the official OpenShift Dedicated 4 documentation, where you can find information to help you learn about OpenShift Dedicated and start exploring its features.

 You can start with an Introduction to OpenShift Dedicated.

 Ultimately, OpenShift Dedicated is a platform for developing and deploying containerized applications.
 As an application developer, OpenShift Dedicated documentation will help you: